Skip to main content

 Results processing

-A-Parser allows processing results directly during scraping, in this section we have presented the most popular use cases for the Net::HTTP scraper
+A-Parser allows processing results directly during scraping; in this section, we have provided the most popular cases for the Net::HTTP scraper

 Outputting H1-H6 headers